JonathanGrossmanITC/fullstack_html_css_basics/02_day_two.md

 In addition to positioning *elements* inside a Flexbox container, you can use the technique above to position *text* horizontally and/or vertically inside an element.
 For instance, you could turn the `.button` class into a flex container with `align-items` and `justify-content` set to `center`.
 Then, the text inside the `.button` will appear in the middle of the button.

 Centering is just one way you can position elements or text within a flex container.
-You also can align items at the start or end of the container, space them evenly, add equal amount of space between them, and more.
+You also can align items at the start or end of the container, space them evenly, add equal amounts of space between them, and more.
 Plus, the parent container has many other Flexbox options, like `flex-direction` and `flex-wrap`.
 Check out [this great Flexbox guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

 A note on `flex-direction` -- it flips which axis is the main and which is the cross axis.
 This results in `align-items` and `justify-content` controlling whichever axis it didn't control by default.
 By way of example, adding `flex-direction: column` to the `div` results in `align-items` controlling horizontal orientation of the child elements and `justify-content` controlling the vertical (the opposite of the default).